ianabarkhatova/counter/readme.md

 - Max and start values equal to 0
 - "set", "inc" and 'reset' buttons are disabled
-- "Enter min and max values and press 'set'" notification is show on the Counter display
+- "Enter start and max values and press 'set'" notification is show on the Counter display

 Steps:

-1. Set min and max values. "set" button will be enabled.
+1. Set start and max values. "set" button will be enabled.
 Start value can be left as 0.

-* Min and max values cannot be equal - "Start and max values cannot be equal" warning will appear.
+* start and max values cannot be equal - "Start and max values cannot be equal" warning will appear.
 ** Min value cannot be greater than max value - "Start value cannot be greater than max value" warning will appear.